Islamophobia & Guantanamo Bay

 Guantanamo Bay: Ten Years On

-2012 marks ten years since the opening of the Guatanamo Bay detention center in Cuba.
+Fourteen years have passed since the opening of the Guatanamo Bay detention center in Cuba.
 In this lecture James focuses on his own experience at the camp and brings the audience up to speed on the current situation.
 While ministering to prisoners at Guantanamo Bay, Captain Yee advised the commanders of the camp on detainee religious practices and objected to the cruel and degrading abuses to which the prisoners were subjected.
 After being officially recognized twice for outstanding performance, Captain Yee was arrested and imprisoned in a Naval brig in solitary confinement for 76 days in September 2003, falsely accused of spying, espionage, and aiding the alleged Taliban and Al-Qaeda prisoners.
 All criminal charges were dropped, after months of government investigation.
 With his record wiped clean, Chaplain Yee was reinstated to full duty at Fort Lewis, Washington.
 He tendered his resignation from the US Army and received an Honorable Discharge on January 7, 2005.
 Upon separation he was awarded a second Army Commendation medal for ‘exceptionally meritorious service’.

 Chaplain Yee’s gripping account of his experience and struggle for justice is titled For God and Country: Faith and Patriotism Under Fire (2005).
 The Washington Post called it “required reading for all U.S. Officials waging war on Islamist terrorists.”
 For this work, Yee received the Exceptional Communicator Award from New America Media in January 2006.
 Chaplain Yee is also the former Executive Director of CAIR, Council on American-Islamic Relations, New Jersey chapter.